KleinYuan/kitti2bag/README.md

 ### Step5 Change the Code

-Sometimes, you wanna change the rule of the conversion, namely, editing the code in [kitti2bag.py](kitti2bag/kitti2bag.py), then you can just edit it and then run
+Sometimes, you wanna change the rule of the conversion, namely, editing the code in [kitti2bag.py](kitti2bag/kitti2bag.py), then you can just edit it and then run the same

 ```
-pip install -e /kitti2bag
+python /kitti2bag/kitti2bag/kitti2bag.py run_kitti2bag \
+--kitti_type raw_synced \
+--data_dir /data \
+--date 2011_09_26 \
+--drive 0093
 ```

 And do the conversion again!

+The main difference from this code and the original one is that I replaced the args/egg with python-fire, so that you can just use the script as a command line tool.